serhii-bohdan/school-app/README.md

     ```

 Thus, after installation and launch, you will be able to use the application for the management of the educational institution.

->**WARNING**: If you want to run the program a second time, I recommend deleting the old database `school` and creating a new one with the same name.
-This action will ensure that new tables with new data are created in the new database when the application is launched.

 ## Tests
 The application has a set of unit tests that you can also run and verify that they pass successfully.
 What you need to have to run the tests: